xpenatan/gdx-teavm/README.md

 # Libgdx Dragome Backend
 This backend use [DragomeSDK](https://github.com/dragome/dragome-sdk) to generate libgdx games to javascript.
 Its similar to GWT but better.
-* Its faster to compile
+* Its fast to compile ¹
 * Easy to use
-* Lightweight
+* Lightweight ²
 * Use bytecodes and not source code
-* ProGuard ready Shrink/Obfuscate
+* ProGuard ready Shrink/Obfuscate ³
 * Reflection ready

+¹: About 8 seconds using cache or/and proguard to filter unused classes.

+²: Fatjar is about 16mb and includes Dragome Backend, dragomeSDK and dependencies.

+³: Obfuscate have been tested and will be ready soon.

 # Go to [Wiki] ( https://github.com/xpenatan/gdx-dragome-backend/wiki ) for more information.